leonicolas/computer-8bits/README.md

 This computer uses a 256 bytes SRAM memory composed by 16 SRAM modules with 16 bytes each (16 x 16 bytes = 256 bytes).

-The image bellow is the 256 bytes SRAM memory circuit.
+The image below is the 256 bytes SRAM memory circuit.
 For only 256 bytes we have this crazy complexity, remembering that each one of the 16 SRAM shown in the circuit is a [16 bytes SRAM](#the-16-bytes-sram), imagine a 16GB RAM memory!
 Wow! :flushed:

 ![The 256 bytes SRAM](images/SRAM_256-bytes.png)